oneapi-src/oneTBB/doc/main/reference/try_put_and_wait.rst

 .. _try_put_and_wait:

-Waiting for single messages in Flow Graph
+Waiting for Single Messages in Flow Graph
 =========================================

 .. contents::